28BYJ-48 Stepper Motor with Raspberry Pi Pico using MicroPython

 Stride Angle

-Therefore, in order to move one step forward or backward, the coils of the motor energize with a particular sequence.
+In order to move one step forward or backward, the coils of the motor must be energized in a specific sequence.
+Changing the order of this sequence reverses the direction of rotation.

 Steps per Revolution & Step Angle

-The output shaft of this particular stepper motor is driven through a gear ratio of 64:1 that is also known as the speed variation ratio.
-This suggests that after the inside motor rotates 64 times then the shaft will complete one rotation.
+The output shaft of the 28BYJ-48 is driven through an internal gear ratio of 64:1, also known as the speed variation ratio.
+This means the internal motor must rotate 64 times for the output shaft to complete one full rotation.

 Specifications